hrichharms/AlbiPy/README.md

 output_file.write(str(orders))
 output_file.close()
 ```
-Further examples may be found in the AlbiPy repository examples folder.

 **Note: The above code and AlbiPy in general can only capture market data that is received by the client while the thread is recording (between thread.start() and thread.stop()).**